-Cable management is an important part of building PC for a neat and clean look.
+Cable management is an important part of building a PC for a neat and clean look.
 Benefits are several.
-Not only your cables and wires are properly managed but you can actually make your case air flow better.
-A poor cable management will easily lead to improper airflow in a case, where there are several fans are installed at the front and rear.
+Not only your cables and wires are properly managed but you can actually make your case airflow better.
+Poor cable management will easily lead to improper airflow in a case, where there are several fans are installed at the front and rear.

 But with proper cable management, the air finds its way directly from the front to the rear of the case making cooling more efficient.
 But that’s only one advantage.
 The second advantage is easy upgradability.
 I remember my first build after a while 4-5 years ago which had terrible cable management.
 Because of that, I struggled to install the second RAM module and even when I would re-assemble the PC, it would easily take me more than an hour with a few components.
 Here is the pic if you haven’t seen my first PC.

 Now tell me, is it looking good?
 Can I install a Ram stick easily in this?
 Not even an additional component will be easy to install in this case.
 So, cable management should be proper if you want easy upgradability.

 The third benefit is eliminating any hardware related risk.
 A poorly cable managed build can lead the cables to enter into CPU heatsink fan or graphics card fans.
 This will be devastating.
 Your cables can be cut or your system can crash immediately.